Loudbooks/PasteBook/README.md

 ```

 # Final Notes
 Wow.
 There was a lot that can go wrong there.
-I'm not an expert.
 If you need help, you can email me at contact@loudbook.dev or find me elsewhere.

 💜